Basics

 One example of case control studies looks at historical factors of lung cancer such as smoking.
 Researchers select individuals diagnosed with lung cancer as the cases and a control group of individuals without lung cancer, matched by age, sex, and other relevant variables.
 Both groups are questioned about their smoking habits, including the duration and intensity of smoking.

 The study can report a significantly higher prevalence of smoking among the cases compared to the controls, suggesting a strong association between smoking and lung cancer.
-Such findings can be crucial in establishing smoking as a major risk factor for lung cancer, leading to public health initiatives aimed at reducing smoking rates to improve health outcomes.
+Such findings can provide evidence for establishing smoking as a major risk factor for lung cancer, leading to public health initiatives aimed at reducing smoking rates to improve health outcomes.

 Exploring risk factors for myocardial infarction